-Jordan Klein, DO PGY-4
+Jordan Klein, DO PGY-6

 Jordan Klein grew up in Blacksburg, Virginia.
 She completed her undergraduate degree in biology at the University of Virginia and then moved back to Blacksburg, VA to attend medical school at Edward Via College of Osteopathic Medicine.
-Following this she moved to Winston Salem, NC where she completed her Pediatric residency at Wake Forest.
-After residency she moved north to Lansing, MI where she practiced as a pediatric hospitalist for about three years prior to deciding to pursue fellowship in Pediatric Critical Care.
+Following this, she moved to Winston Salem, NC where she completed her Pediatric residency at Wake Forest.
+After residency, she moved north to Lansing, MI where she practiced as a pediatric hospitalist for about three years prior to deciding to pursue a fellowship in Pediatric Critical Care.

-Dr. Klein chose UVA for her PICU training as the program offers all of the benefits of a smaller program without compromising on the incredible exposure to a wide variety of clinical scenarios and cutting edge medicine.
-The unit is also unique in that while the PICU and CICU are separate services, the fellows benefits from being a part of both teams every time they are on service.
+Dr. Klein chose UVA for her PICU training as the program offers all of the benefits of a smaller program without compromising on the incredible exposure to a wide variety of clinical scenarios and cutting-edge medicine.
+The unit is also unique in that while the PICU and CICU are separate services, the fellows benefit from being a part of both teams every time they are on service.
 The folks in the UVA PICU and CICU are welcoming and supportive and it’s wonderful to unwind after work in the beautiful Appalachian mountains.